halbear/SuperNova-Mod/README.md

 A mod by Iron Horse Game Development

-Developers: halbear1, Masterchefreal and Paladin, peacefulgamer
+Developers: halbear1, Masterchefreal and Paladin(AKA TechyKnight), peacefulgamer\
+musicians: Billz_game(AKA Billy Beats)

 Contribution:\
 if you want to help develop this mod, then you are open to look at the roadmap(yet to be created)\